Data-efficient Model Learning and Prediction for Contact-rich Manipulation Tasks: Experimental Results

 \subsection{The Sliding Mass Experiment}

-A block of mass sliding on a surface, controlled by a policy (linear Gaussian regulator) that pulls in one direction, is subjected to three dynamics modes: free friction-less motion, halted due to sticking and slipping under kinetic friction (Fig. \ref{fig:sliding_mass}).
-After experiencing the first mode it is gets blocked at a point of high static friction which the stochastic control policy may or may not overcome, thus resulting in a probabilistic scenario of either staying stuck or slipping.
+A block of mass sliding on a surface, controlled by a policy (linear Gaussian regulator) that pulls in one direction, is subjected to three dynamics modes: free frictionless motion, halted due to sticking and slipping under kinetic friction (Fig. \ref{fig:sliding_mass}).
+After experiencing the first mode it gets blocked at a point of high static friction which the stochastic control policy may or may not overcome, thus resulting in a probabilistic scenario of either staying stuck or slipping.
 We expect discontinuities at stick and also slip.
 The slip is implemented as an instantaneous velocity jump to 5 m/s.

 The experiment generated two datasets: $\mathbb{D}_{15}=\{\mathbb{D}_{15}^{train}, \mathbb{D}_{15}^{test}\}$ consisting of $15+5$ trials, and $\mathbb{D}_{40}=\{\mathbb{D}_{40}^{train}, \mathbb{D}_{40}^{test}\}$ consisting of $40+5$ trials.
 Each trial trajectory is simulated for $T=75$ time steps with a stepping time of $0.05$ seconds.
-Fig. \ref{fig:pred_blocks} shows the result of $\mathbb{D}_{40}$.
-We indicate different modes using different colors.
+Fig. \ref{fig:lt-pred_blocks}a shows the results with $\mathbb{D}_{40}$.
 We used the same policy and initial state distribution that were used for generating the data.
-The mean predictions are plotted by adjusting its transparency according to the probability weights for better clarity.
-The variance shown is the $2\sigma$ region for individual modes and is not adjusted for the weights.
 The prediction closely follows the test trajectories ($\mathbb{D}_{40}^{test}$) while handling the two discontinuities well.
 Multimodality during switching can be seen as segment overlaps.
 Multimodal propagation of slip and stick is also evident.
 A switch without any discontinuity appears in the middle of the free motion indicating unnecessary mode identification.
 Such over-identification is practically advantageous since it reduces the GP training time.
 The variance prediction of our model is generally consistent (test data inside the $2\sigma$ region) but with slight violations.